pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-speedrun.rst

 In this implementation, the complex DCB query logic is implemented using PostgreSQL's "full text search" (FTS) functionality, ``tsvector`` and ``tsquery``, and a GIN index.

 Types and tags of a DCB event are prefixed and concatenated into a ``tsvector`` string.
-A set of DCB query items is similarly compounded into a ``tsquery`` that expresses the DCB query logic.
+A set of Dcb query items is similarly compounded into a ``tsquery`` that expresses the DCB query logic.
 Database functions for appending and selecting events are defined, and a custom composite type is defined for efficiently sending an array of DCB events to the database.